Admissions Requirements

 Basic science courses should be those for science majors.
 The General Biology and Biochemistry courses are recommended to include a lab, but it is not required.

 Only courses (excluding General Biology, Biochemistry, and Organic Chemistry) with an associated lab will be given credit for fulfilling prerequisite requirements.
 In the event that a laboratory is not offered with a prerequisite course, applicants may request the lab requirement for that course be waived by contacting the program.
 Lab waivers and/or course substitutions are granted at the discretion of the Admissions Committee.
-Applicants requesting such should be prepared to submit supporting documents, including, but not limited to, course descriptions.
+Applicants requesting such should be prepared to submit supporting documents, including, but not limited to, course descriptions and syllabi.

 The South University Physician Assistant program accepts credit for Advanced Placement (AP) courses.
 AP courses taken and successfully completed will be counted as one course credit towards completion of the respective prerequisite subject.
 Grades earned in AP courses are not used in the calculation of the applicant’s overall or prerequisite GPA.